EVENTS up to THE OFFICIAL NOMINATION OF BARACK FOR 2012

 leaders before releasing the next installment of the financial rescue

-.
+package.
 Unfortunately, with a feeling of guilt and a feeling of

 shame, we have to realistically admit, given recent past record,